gvwilson/thirdbit/src/fiction/santas/index.md

 There was no furniture and no window, just a line drawing of an archway on one whitewashed wall with a pair of heavy brass dials beside it.
+Codes like "QCD 143.7 22.8" and "NAR 96.0 533.5"
-Codes were stencilled on the wall beside it:
+were stencilled on the wall beside it.
-"QCD 143.7 22.8",
-"NAR 96.0 533.5"…
-The last one was "OVB".
+The last one was "OVB",
-The numbers had been crossed out and the words "We miss you Alpha Five" written in their place.
+but the numbers had been crossed out and the words "We miss you Alpha Five" written in their place.

 "Hey!"